 - If you take opioids with benzodiazepines like Xanax®, Valium®, and Klonopin®.

-- New opioid use: Medicare Part D plans are required to implement a safety edit to limit initial opioid dispensing to a 7-day supply or less.
+- Opioid use: Medicare Part D plans are required to implement a safety edit to limit initial opioid dispensing to a 7-day supply or less.
 It is important to know that your first prescription will be limited to a 7-day supply or less.
 This does not apply to you if you already take opioids.

 If your pharmacy can’t fill your prescription as written, including the full amount on the prescription, your pharmacist will give you a notice explaining how you or your doctor can contact us to ask for a coverage decision.
 You can also visit our Pharmacy Medicare Part D Coverage Determinations, Exceptions, Appeals and Grievance page for more information on how to request a coverage decision.
 If your health requires it, you can ask us for a fast coverage decision.
 You may also ask us for an exception to our rules before you go to the pharmacy, so you’ll know if we will cover the medication.